AustinMaddison/austinmaddison.github.io/content/notes/hello-mascot/index.md

 ## Post-Processing
 Post processing was really key in getting the final look.
 Since Unity's HDRP is physically based it has a tendency of desaturating highly exposed areas of the frame.
-For the kind on look I was going for was more vibrant and had lots of lifted shadows, it was essential to color grade.
+For the kind on look I was going for was more vibrant and had lots of lifted shadows, it was essential to color grade.You can actually see the difference it makes in the [timelaspe](#timelapse).
+There was a transition where everything had a yellow cast and was quite dull then all of the sudden its bright a vibrant.

 ## Dialogue Boxes